-Sri Shuka Paramarshi on the request of Bhagawan Shree Krishna approaches Swethāranyeswar and finds him lost in thought staring aimlessly into the dense forest of Swethāranya.
-Swethāranyeswar suddenly experiences a deep bliss descending upon him and realizes that a great being has arrived.
-He turns around to find the ever-blissful radiant Sri Shuka Paramarshi standing near him.
-Swethāranyeswar prostrates and pays homage to Sri Shuka Paramarshi.
+Guru approaches shishya and finds him lost in thought staring aimlessly into the dense forest of Swethāranya.
+The shishya suddenly experiences a deep bliss descending upon him and realizes that a great being has arrived.
+He turns around to find the ever-blissful radiant Guru standing near him.
+The shishya prostrates and pays homage to Guru.
 After washing His Lotus Feet and offering Him water and dried leaves and fruits from the forest, he sits at the Lotus Feet of his Guru.

-Swethāranyeswar replies, “O Great Guru of the Rishis!
+Shishya replies, “O Great Guru of the Rishis!
 You are the all-knowing One.
 You are privy to the secrets of the Absolute and your penance is as legendary as your birth.
 I submit myself at your Lotus Feet and beseech you to help me if you deem me a worthy student.
-I am deeply troubled as to the purpose of one’s existence and when death is certain, how is one to spend time from the moment of his conception till his death.
-O venerable Guru, please enlighten me”.
+I am deeply troubled as to the purpose of one’s existence, nature of existence and how to spend time from the moment of one’s conception till his inevitable physical demise.
+O venerable Guru, please enlighten me.”

 The aksharas (alphabets) are manifested as self-luminous entities from Aksharam.
-These self-luminous aksharas have inherent Nada/sound and matter eventually taking the form of various beings that one sees in creation.
-These self-luminous aksharas in their various capacities and forms joined together to create this wide expanse of the universe with differentials of time, space, matter, the five-fold attributes, the five-fold elements namely ether, air, fire, water and earth and other elements of nature like ego, mind, intellect, movement, action and inaction, word, thought and reaction or fruits of the action and inaction.
+These self-luminous aksharas have inherent nada (sound) and matter and eventually take the form of various beings that one sees in creation.
+These self-luminous aksharas in their various capacities and forms joined together to create this wide expanse of the universe with differentials of time, space, matter, five-fold attributes (sabda, sparsa, rupa, rasa and gandha), five-fold elements (ether, air, fire, water and earth) and other elements of nature (ego, mind, intellect, sensory organs, movement, action and inaction, word, thought and reaction or fruits of the action and inaction).

 These aksharas have their origin in the Aksharam and hence, this self-luminous entity of Aksharam exists in all beings created in the universe.
 Hence, it is thought that one will realize the Aksharam through the aid and help of these self-luminous aksharas.

-Each being as he or it is a self-luminous entity of the Aksharam used different attributes of his or its self-luminosity to understand and realize his or its origin and thus, was born myriad forms of the Supreme Self, rituals, enunciation, worship and fundamentals of Sadhana or practice.
-The perception and experience of the myriad forms of the Supreme Self seen as the expanse of Prakriti/Nature which is the self-luminous aksharas has its origin in the Supreme Self and this knowledge or Jnana will lead one to contemplate upon his or its origin leading to meditation or Dhyana.”
+Each being is a self-luminous entity of the Aksharam and used different attributes of his self-luminosity to understand and realize his origin and thus, was born myriad forms of the Supreme Self, rituals, enunciation, worship and fundamentals of sadhana (practice).
+The perception and experience of the myriad forms of the Supreme Self seen as the expanse of prakriti (nature) which is the self-luminous aksharas has its origin in the Supreme Self and this jnāna (knowledge) will lead one to contemplate upon his origin leading to dhyāna (meditation).”